The Duchy Hospital

 We believe that the benefits of coming to The Duchy are best summed up by Mr Deniz.
 When describing why he does his work, he says:

-“The attraction of performing spinal surgery at the Duchy Hospital for me is the opportunity to make a huge difference to patient’s lives through performing safe and effective surgery whilst working alongside like-minded colleagues who also prioritise the highest quality of care for our patients.”
+“The attraction of performing spinal surgery at The Duchy Hospital for me is the opportunity to make a huge difference to patient’s lives through performing safe and effective surgery whilst working alongside like-minded colleagues who also prioritise the highest quality of care for our patients.”